Trams in Gdańsk: Horsecars

-The first horsecar line was launched by the Berlin-founded company "Deutsche Pferdeeisenbahn" on 23 June 1873.
-It ran from Heumarkt (Targ Sienny) through Langfuhr (modern Wrzeszcz) to Oliva, where the first tram depot was built.
+The first horsecar line was launched by the Berlin-founded company Deutsche Pferdeeisenbahn on 23 June 1873.
+It ran from Heumarkt (now Targ Sienny) through Langfuhr (now Wrzeszcz) to Oliva, where the first tram depot was built.
 After a year, the line between Langfuhr and Oliva was suspended due to competition from rail transport.

-After acquiring the company Otto Braunschweig und Oskar Kupferschmidt in 1877, the tramway was expanded:
+After acquiring the company Otto Braunschweig und Oskar Kupferschmidt in 1877, the tramway network was expanded: